Third Place Pottery

 ROSA

 Rosa is a Seattle-based potter who is originally from Texas.
 Though she grew up hand building with clay, she began wheel-throwing in 2022 and joins the two techniques in her ceramic work.
 Rosa “plays” with primarily dark clays and porcelains to experiment with utility and the contrasts between soft, fluid materials and bold, immovable forms.
 She is most often inspired by the organic shapes and motifs she sees in the physical world around her.
-Outside of ceramics, Rosa spends her time dancing, volunteering, and exploring the PNW mountains either on skis or snowboard.
+Outside of the studio, Rosa spends her time dancing as a company member of Whiplash Dance and exploring the PNW mountains either on skis or snowboard.

 See Rosa’s pottery on Instagram: @rock.star.pots